vzahorui/vzahorui.github.io/_posts/2020-07-08-linear-transformations.md

 a_{m1} x_1 + a_{m2} x_2 + ... + a_{mn} x_n = b_m
 \end{cases}$$

 In these systems matrices are used to scale variables, so that each vector of a matrix scales the same variable in each equation appropriately.
 In addition, the whole system looks like matrix vector multiplication, so it could be rewritten as $Ax = b$.
-With the knowledge of matrix inverse we can solve the system of equations for $x$ just by multiplying both sides of the equation with the inverse of $A$:
+With the knowledge of matrix inverse we can solve the system of equations for $x$ just by multiplying both sides with the inverse of $A$:

 &nbsp;&nbsp;&nbsp;&nbsp;
 $A^{-1}Ax = A^{-1}b$<br>